Joey-Rose/Occidental-College-Student-Attitudes/README.md

 # Occidental-College-Student-Attitudes
 Background information:

-Website with interactive chart that displays the words Occidental College students use when discussing various topics on the OxyConfessions page.
-As a result, the attitudes of Occidental College students (who post anonymously on the OxyConfessions page) toward various topics may be loosely extrapolated.
+Website with interactive chart that displays the words Occidental College students use when discussing various topics on the OxyConfessions Facebook page.
+As a result, the attitudes of Occidental College students (who post anonymously on the page) toward various topics may be loosely extrapolated.

 FAQ: